 We appreciate your interest in learning more about our world renowned educational programs.
 At the University of Southern California, we have a long and proud history of training many of the world’s leaders in ophthalmology and vision science.
-Our students, residents, and fellows are exceptional individuals who have chosen to train with us — we are incredibly grateful for the opportunity.
-Our training is provided at four hospitals, including the USC Roski Eye Institute at Keck Medical Center of USC, Children’s Hospital Los Angeles (CHLA), Los Angeles County Hospital (LAC), and the VA Downtown Los Angeles Medical Center, where we offer unparalleled clinical, surgical, and academic opportunities to excel, develop, and achieve one’s educational goals.
-We invite you to come and explore all we have to offer and experience the energy that abounds here.
+Our students, residents, and fellows are exceptional individuals who have chosen to train with us.
+Our training is provided at four outstanding institutions: tthe USC Roski Eye Institute at Keck Medical Center of USC, Children’s Hospital Los Angeles (CHLA), Los Angeles County+USCMedical Center (LAC+USC), and the VA Downtown Los Angeles Medical Center.
+Our programs offer unparalleled clinical, surgical, and academic opportunities to excel, develop, and achieve one’s educational goals.

-At the USC Roski Eye Roski Institute, education is one of our defining principles.
+At the USC Roski Eye Institute, education is one of our defining principles.

 We are committed to delivering interactive and enriching educational programs at all levels — from medical students to residents to fellows.
-Our attending faculty place a high priority on academic medicine and mentorship.
-We take great pride and satisfaction in providing sound and robust ophthalmological exposure to our future physicians.
-We are equally passionate about creating an academic environment for sub-specialists to develop into future leaders in ophthalmology.
+Our attending faculty value teaching and mentorship.
+We take great pride in providing a robust ophthalmology experience to our future physicians and are committed to creating an academic environment for our trainees to develop into future leaders in ophthalmology.

 The USC Roski Eye Institute is proud to have been ranked in the top 10 in ophthalmology in the country for 21 years by U.S. News & World Report.
 For more on the institute, read the USC Roski Eye Institute Annual Report.

 A Unique Experience